We may earn money or products from the companies mentioned in this post.

 One of the best ways to explore the Jackson Hole valley is on a snowmobile.
 Two people can ride together, and children must (and should) ride with a parent.
 I am on the petite side and had trouble operating the snowmobile on my own, so even teenagers would likely have issues controlling the snowmobile.
 Snowmobile tours can take you into Yellowstone, to public hot springs for a quick swim, or up on the continental divide for some amazing views of the mountains and valley.
 We had a blast snowmobiling, although, this is definitely not something you can do with toddlers or babies.
 It’s better to leave them behind in the childcare at the base of the mountain.

-Visiting Yellowstone or Grand Teton National Park in winter is a great adventure, and doing so on a snowmobile only enhances the experience!
+Visiting one of the nearby National Park in winter is a great adventure, and doing so on a snowmobile only enhances the experience!
+Snowmobiling is definitely more prevalent in Yellowstone than it is in Grand Teton National Park.

 Dog sledding is another popular winter activity and one in which children of any age can participate.
 For kids, it is usually the highlight of a family trip to Jackson Hole.
 The dogs are all well-trained and friendly and love to go on the sledding adventure.
 It really is fun for them, and you can tell.
 We are dog lovers and would never recommend anything if we thought it was remotely cruel or inhumane, but we recommend dog sledding.
 These dogs have a great and fun life.

-Although on the pricier side dog sledding in Jackson Hole in winter is an unforgettable experience.
+Although on the pricier side dog sledding in Jackson Hole in winter is an unforgettable experience, especially if visiting Jackson Hole with kids.

 This is another activity that children of all ages can enjoy, and a great way to get up close to the wildlife in Jackson Hole, Wyoming.
 Horse drawn sleigh rides through the National Elk Refuge.
 The National Elk Refuge is located just outside of Jackson,between the town and the airport.
 It can give you a much closer encounter with the elk than I got in this picture.
 The sleigh takes you safely next to a herd of thousands of elk on the protected land inside the refuge.